Macy’s (NYSE:M) Issues FY 2021 Earnings Guidance

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, October 1st.
-Investors of record on Wednesday, September 15th will be issued a dividend of $0.15 per share.
-The ex-dividend date of this dividend is Tuesday, September 14th.
-This represents a $0.60 dividend on an annualized basis and a dividend yield of 2.68%.
+Macy’s (NYSE:M) last released its earnings results on Wednesday, August 18th.
+The company reported $1.29 earnings per share for the quarter, beating analysts’ consensus estimates of $0.22 by $1.07.
+The business had revenue of $5.65 billion during the quarter, compared to the consensus estimate of $5 billion.
+Macy’s had a net margin of 2.45% and a return on equity of 27.50%.
+The firm’s revenue for the quarter was up 58.7% compared to the same quarter last year.
+During the same quarter last year, the firm earned ($0.81) earnings per share.
+As a group, research analysts forecast that Macy’s will post 3.72 EPS for the current fiscal year.

-Macy’s declared that its board has initiated a share buyback program on Thursday, August 19th that permits the company to buyback $500.00 million in shares.
-This buyback authorization permits the company to repurchase up to 7.2% of its stock through open market purchases.
-Stock buyback programs are typically an indication that the company’s board believes its shares are undervalued.
+Macy’s declared that its Board of Directors has approved a share repurchase plan on Thursday, August 19th that permits the company to repurchase $500.00 million in shares.
+This repurchase authorization permits the company to buy up to 7.2% of its shares through open market purchases.
+Shares repurchase plans are generally an indication that the company’s board of directors believes its stock is undervalued.

+Several analysts have issued reports on the company.
+OTR Global upgraded Macy’s from a mixed rating to a positive rating in a research note on Monday, August 9th.
+Telsey Advisory Group raised their price target on Macy’s from $20.00 to $21.00 and gave the company a market perform rating in a report on Monday, August 16th.
+TheStreet upgraded shares of Macy’s from a d rating to a c- rating in a research report on Tuesday, May 18th.
+Deutsche Bank Aktiengesellschaft upped their target price on Macy’s from $24.00 to $27.00 and gave the company a hold rating in a research report on Monday.
+Finally, Credit Suisse Group increased their target price on shares of Macy’s from $16.00 to $19.00 and gave the stock an underperform rating in a research note on Friday, August 20th.
+Four equities research analysts have rated the stock with a sell rating, four have assigned a hold rating and four have assigned a buy rating to the company.
+Macy’s currently has a consensus rating of Hold and a consensus target price of $22.67.

-In related news, SVP Paul Griscom sold 1,350 shares of the stock in a transaction that occurred on Thursday, June 24th.
-The stock was sold at an average price of $19.59, for a total transaction of $26,446.50.
-Following the completion of the transaction, the senior vice president now directly owns 1,357 shares of the company’s stock, valued at $26,583.63.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CEO Jeffrey Gennette sold 77,196 shares of the stock in a transaction that occurred on Monday, July 12th.
-The shares were sold at an average price of $18.97, for a total value of $1,464,408.12.
+In other news, CEO Jeffrey Gennette sold 77,196 shares of Macy’s stock in a transaction dated Monday, July 12th.
+The stock was sold at an average price of $18.97, for a total value of $1,464,408.12.
+The transaction was disclosed in a filing with the SEC, which is available at this link.
+Also, SVP Paul Griscom sold 1,350 shares of the business’s stock in a transaction dated Thursday, June 24th.
+The shares were sold at an average price of $19.59, for a total value of $26,446.50.
+Following the transaction, the senior vice president now owns 1,357 shares in the company, valued at approximately $26,583.63.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 149,735 shares of company stock valued at $2,841,310.
-0.58% of the stock is owned by corporate insiders.
+Insiders sold a total of 149,735 shares of company stock worth $2,841,310 in the last three months.
+Insiders own 0.74% of the company’s stock.

 Macy's, Inc, an omnichannel retail organization, operates stores, websites, and mobile applications under the Macy's, Bloomingdale's, and bluemercury brands.
 It sells a range of merchandise, including apparel and accessories for men, women, and kids; cosmetics; home furnishings; and other consumer goods.